kirankumardm141/JsonEditorWithChatgpt/README.md

 # JsonEditorWithChatgpt
-Json Editor With Chatgpt Integrated
+Json Editor With Chatgpt Integrated with React and Java as the Tech Stack